daz-codes/swifty/pages/roadmap.md

 ## Hot Reloading

-Use Hotwire Spark or something similar to instroduce hot reloading.
+Use something to instroduce hot reloading.

-## Make Code modular

-Separate into different files

-## CLI

-Allow choice of `dist` folder
-Build script that creates the files
-Watch mode

 ## Templating Languages